sandeepmukh/EluvioSWEInternChallenge/README.md

 Use the test set attached (files sample.*)

-Note that the Java implementation is MUCH faster, but asympotitcally the same.
+Note that the Java implementation is MUCH faster, but asympotitcally the same as Python.
 The time complexity of the algorithm is explained below with n being the number of files and m being the max length of a file:

 1. Get all files from the directory O(n)